bazelbuild/bazel-website/designs/_posts/2016-10-11-distribution-artifact.md

 So, there will be three ways to build `bazel`.

 - If one has an old `bazel` binary already, a new one can be built from a checkout of the source repository.
-This approach is useful for developpers.
+This approach is useful for developers.
   It might also be used by users who want to upgrade their old `bazel` binary to the next release.